rvergne/LandSeed/README.md

 ```
 // --------------DEV-----------------
 // @LINE_DIRECTIVE_ON BOOLEAN
+// @TAG [your template tag used in the input file]
 // --------------USER----------------
-// @NAME name of the template (currently the name of the file)
+// @NAME [name of the template]
 // @DESC {
 // Description of the template for the documentation
 // }
 // --------------END-----------------
 ```

+The LINE_DIRECTIVE_ON enable the #line directive usage in the output shader.

 Once you finished writting your template, please call the UpdateDoc.py script to update the documentation.
-(Work on progress)

 When your template is ready to be added to the librairy and be available for everyone, create a pull request (Tutorial here).